Hagedorn temperature

+The Hagedorn temperature, TH, is about 150 MeV/k_{B} or about 1.7×10^12 K, little above the mass–energy of the lightest hadrons, the pion.
+Hagedorn was able not only to give a simple explanation for the thermodynamical aspect of high energy particle production, but also worked out a formula for the hadronic mass spectrum and predicted the limiting temperature for hot hadronic systems.

 In string theory, a separate Hagedorn temperature can be defined for strings rather than hadrons.
 This temperature is extremely high (1030 K) and thus of mainly theoretical interest.

 History

 The Hagedorn temperature was discovered by German physicist Rolf Hagedorn in the 1960s while working at CERN.
 His work on the statistical bootstrap model of hadron production showed that because increases in energy in a system will cause new particles to be produced, an increase of collision energy will increase the entropy of the system rather than the temperature, and "the temperature becomes stuck at a limiting value".

 Technical explanation

+A self-consistency principle was applied by Rolf Hagedorn in 1965 to explain the thermodynamics of fireballs in high energy physics collisions.
+A thermodynamical approach to the high energy collisions first proposed by E. Fermi.